 This blog is my absolute fav on this topic and was one of the first ones I read from my google search!
 I often send it to clients who are struggling in this area.

 Corissa gets into the nitty gritty with tips on everything from bathroom hardware to bra liners to phone fans!
+You’ll love her plus size hygiene tips!

 For those who are currently giving me a blank look through your phone that says, “WTF is fat body hygiene?!”
 Let’s dive into five examples!